Is your discord mic not working? Are you looking for a solution to fix it? Read this guide to learn how to troubleshoot, fix & resolve the problem.

 One of such privileged APIs in Windows OS is UDP in Winsock.
 Discord needs access to this API to transmit recorded audio from your computer to your channel.
 It also means that you might need to give administrative access to all those applications installed on your computer, which you use to stream audio-visual data from your computer.

-So if your Discord not picking up mic, then you can try starting it with administrative privilege.
+So if your Discord not picking up the mic, then you can try starting it with administrative privilege.
 There are two different ways to do it, and you can check the steps below.

 The First Method: